Honorary Degrees 2013-14

-On Friday 7th December 2012 at 3 pm, the following honorary degrees of the University of Dublin were conferred at a Commencements Ceremony in the Public Theatre (Orations PDF 44kb):
+On Friday 6th December 2013 at 3 pm, the following honorary degrees of the University of Dublin will be conferred at a Commencements Ceremony in the Public Theatre:

 Lelia Doolan is a notable producer and theatre director as well as film maker, journalist, writer, teacher, community activist and commentator on social justice.
 She has demonstrated a life-long commitment to the arts and entertainment in all its forms.
 She began acting and presenting in the newly established RTE in 1961, moving soon to producer/director.
 She was responsible for the establishment of The Riordans.
 Dr Doolan was artistic director of the Abbey Theatre for two years before completing a PhD in anthropology at Queen’s University where she also worked in community video and adult education in Belfast.
 Between 1979 and 1988 she taught at the College of Commerce, Rathmines.
 She was chairperson of the Irish Film Board between 1993 and 1996, was a founder and director of the Galway Film Fleadh, and is currently Chairperson of Solas Galway’s Picture Palace Teoranta.
 Dr Doolan recently directed a documentary about Bernadette McAliskey.